founders4schools/django-donations/README.rst

 * forms.py - mixins to handle the donations
 (* dashboard - track/view donations from the business side - kpis etc)

-* views/urls? - provide an api hook into the system (/django-donations/donate, /django-donations/verify)
+* views/urls? - provide an api hook into the system (/donations - dashboard)

 v2 and beyond
 -------------